5 Common Tests During Pregnancy You Must Have

 Pro Tip: Follow your doctor’s fasting or dietary instructions carefully before the test for accurate results.

-4. Genetic and Chromosomal Screening Tests
+4. Genetic and Chromosomal Screening Tests: An Important Test During Pregnancy

 In the first and second trimesters, optional but important screening tests can help identify the risk of genetic conditions such as Down syndrome or neural-tube defects like spina bifida.
+Common Tests during Pregnancy you must have in your initial days.

 • First-Trimester Screening: This may combine a blood test with an ultrasound called nuchal translucency scan, which measures the fluid at the back of the baby’s neck.